robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

         :link: kube-prometheus-stack
         :link-type: doc

-        For users with an existing Kube Prometheus Stack or Prometheus Operator
+        For users with an existing Kube Prometheus Stack, or Prometheus Operator.

     .. grid-item-card:: :octicon:`book;1em;` In-cluster Prometheus
         :class-card: sd-bg-light sd-bg-text-light
         :link: alert-manager
         :link-type: doc

-        For non Kube-Prometheus-Stack users with Prometheus and Robusta in the same cluster
+        For users who have Prometheus and Robusta in the same cluster but do not use Kube-Prometheus-Stack.

     .. grid-item-card:: :octicon:`book;1em;` Out of cluster Prometheus
         :class-card: sd-bg-light sd-bg-text-light
         :link: outofcluster-prometheus
         :link-type: doc

-        For users with Prometheus and Robusta on different clusters
+        For users running Prometheus and Robusta on separate clusters.

     .. grid-item-card:: :octicon:`book;1em;` Azure managed Prometheus
         :class-card: sd-bg-light sd-bg-text-light
         :link: azure-managed-prometheus
         :link-type: doc

-        Connect your Prometheus cluster on Azure to work with Robusta
+        For users wanting to connect their Prometheus cluster on Azure to work with Robusta.

     .. grid-item-card:: :octicon:`book;1em;` Victoria Metrics
         :class-card: sd-bg-light sd-bg-text-light
         :link: victoria-metrics
         :link-type: doc

-        For users using AlertManager with Victoria Metrics
+        For users using AlertManager with Victoria Metrics.

     .. grid-item-card:: :octicon:`book;1em;` Grafana AlertManager
         :class-card: sd-bg-light sd-bg-text-light
         :link: grafana-alert-manager
         :link-type: doc

-        Learn to configure Grafana's own AlertManager with Robusta
+        For users wishing to configure Grafana's AlertManager to work with Robusta.

     .. grid-item-card:: :octicon:`book;1em;` Embedded Prometheus
         :class-card: sd-bg-light sd-bg-text-light
         :link: embedded-prometheus
         :link-type: doc

-        Learn to configure Prometheus already installed by Robusta
+        For users wanting to configure the Prometheus that is already installed by Robusta.

 ..
 All Settings
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^